SilhDing/SilhDing.github.io/source/_posts/distributedsystem.md

 The global fault detector maintains a list of addresses of local fault detectors and the status of all replicas at the last check. **It will never directly contact any replicas**.

 The global fault detector periodically asks all local fault detectors for replica status.
-The interval (a.k.a. the fault detection interval) is configured via a configuration file or command line argument.
+The interval (a.k.a. the fault detection interval) is configured via a configuration file or command-line argument.
 If there are any changes between the new status and the previous one, it reports these changes to the replication manager.

 That a replica becomes unreachable and that a local fault detector becomes unreachable both mean related replicas are removed from the membership.
 The GFD doesn’t distinguish between these two cases.